In this sewing tutorial, I want to give you some effective sewing tips on how to sew faster, better, nicer, and how to sew professionally.

 Choose fabrics, patterns, and styles that are fast to sew

-18. Avoid fabric with stripes, checkers, and lines, prints with repetitive motif or design.
+18. Avoid fabrics with stripes, checkers, lines, and prints with a repetitive motif or design.
 At the same time fabrics with interesting non-repetitive prints are better for fast sewing because your mistakes (which you will make for sure) are not so visible on prints.

 19. Choose a simple pattern with fewer design elements.
 Beautiful and elegant garments are often simple.
 If you want to sew fast don’t set challenging tasks.